2025-26 Edition

 Topics include RF component modeling; matching network design; transmission line theory/modeling; Smith chart and S-parameters; noise modeling of active and passive components; high-frequency amplifier design; low-noise amplifier (LNA) design; mixer design; RF power amplifier.

-Prerequisite: EECS 270AP.
-EECS 270AP with a grade of B or better
+Prerequisite: EECS 270AP with a minimum grade of B.

 EECS 277A.
 Advanced Semiconductor Devices I. 4 Units.